braughtg/DCgit/README.md

   * Behavior:
     * The student is prompted for their GitHub password.
-      * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
     * All of the changes to the local repository are committed using the date/time and local username as the commit message.
     * The local repository is pushed from the local machine to the origin on GitHub.
       * If there are merge conflicts the script terminates and a suggestion is made that either a _DCgitPull_ be done to resolve the conflict or that the [ ForceLocal ] flag be used.